52 ways to thank your nanny

-It doesn't have to be a lot, but something a little extra in her pocket can go a long way.
+It doesn't have to be a lot but a little extra in their pocket can go a long way.

-2. Make a list of all the reasons you appreciate her
+2. Make a list of all the reasons you appreciate them

 Think of as many reasons as you can that you and the kids appreciate your nanny.
-Type out a list, print it out on nice paper and present it to her.
+Type out a list, print it out on nice paper and present it to them.

 4. Hide secret thank-you notes around the house

-Have the children make up several thank-you notes (either handwritten or printed through sites like Blue Mountain), and then place the notes strategically throughout the house in places where she’s likely to discover them.
+Have the children make up several thank-you notes (either handwritten or printed through sites like Blue Mountain), and then place the notes strategically throughout the house in places where your nanny is likely to discover them.

 6. Make a homemade gift that will touch your nanny's heart

 Use Pinterest for inspiration, or pick up a gift on Etsy if you're not a do-it-yourselfer.